Moya/contributors/README.md

 We keep all project discussion inside GitHub issues.
 If you have questions about how to use the library, or how the project is running GitHub issues are the [goto tool](https://github.com/Moya/Moya/issues/new).

-We have our own [Code of Conduct](https://github.com/Moya/code-of-conduct), which is adapted from the [Contributor Covenant](http://contributor-covenant.org), version 1.2.0, available at [http://contributor-covenant.org/version/1/2/0/](http://contributor-covenant.org/version/1/2/0/).
+We have our own [Code of Conduct](Code of Conduct.md), which is adapted from the [Contributor Covenant](http://contributor-covenant.org), version 1.3.0, available at [http://contributor-covenant.org/version/1/3/0/](http://contributor-covenant.org/version/1/3/0/).
 The CoC is taken seriously by the project owners.

 #### Our expectations on you as a contributor